 Read more on our experiments with AF drinks – and our brief guide to the best drinks options here.

-The next London Mindful Drinking Festival will held at the end of July 2019 in Spitalfields.
+For more general info: Mindful Drinking Festival.
 Club Soda hosts the monthly night Queers Without Beers at Cafe Babka (44 Great Russell St WC1).
 For AF-friendly venues see Club Soda’s venue guide here